Aditya41150/Metacraftes-Eth-avax-Module-3/README.md

 # Contract Overview
 The Token contract is a basic implementation of an ERC20-like token.
 It features the following components:

-owner: The address that deploys the contract and holds the initial supply of tokens.
+1) owner: The address that deploys the contract and holds the initial supply of tokens. <br>

-_balances: A mapping of addresses to their token balances.
+2) _balances: A mapping of addresses to their token balances. <br>

-_totalSupply: The total supply of tokens in the contract.
+3) _totalSupply: The total supply of tokens in the contract.
 # Usage
 Constructor
 The contract constructor initializes the contract with an initial supply of tokens.
 The deploying address becomes the owner of the contract and holds the entire initial supply.